SB-27182/loba-NN/README.md

 euclidean distances are not suitable.
 Although loba-NN will learn to place a low probability manifold in these spaces, it will still consider "something" to be there, when it should assume nothing is there.
 <br>
 This issue can be investigated by considering the differences of a ***stochastic mapping*** and a ***bijective mapping***.
 - ***Bijective mappings*** require that the space-transform from the input space to the output space, be a  continuous manifold; naturally this means that the domain and the co-domain must be equal in number of dimensions.
-In a nutshell, the only way loba-NN can interpret clusters is via "walking the distance" from cluster to cluster.
+In a nutshell, the only way loba-NN can interpret clusters is via "walking the distance" from cluster to cluster *ie:* loba-NN learns a *diffeomorphism* between the observed space and the latent space.
 -  ***Stochastic mappings*** can map from a domain of any size, to a codomain of any size.
 This is because they learn a probabilistic density that maps between spaces.
 In simple words, any constraints placed on the latent density-space of a VAE, will be "jumped over" via a probability-mapping.

 <br>